lesserkuma/256M_ROM_Builder/README.md

 ## Usage

 Place your ROM files into the `roms` directory.
 The game title that is displayed in the menu will be read from the ROM headers.
 If you want to manually name the games for the menu, use this filename format: `#000 Name.gb`.
 If you want to manually disable SRAM access for a ROM, add another `#` character after the name, e.g. `#008 Mario Land 2#.gb`.
-If you also put save data files into the roms `directory`, a full 512 KB .sav file will also be generated for the cartridge.
+If you also put save data files into the `roms` directory, a full 512 KB .sav file will also be generated for the cartridge.

 The default output filename contains a unique ROM code.
 This is to make it easier to keep save data backups and their compilation ROMs together without confusion.